andrewliebchen/schema-creator/README.md

 - ✅ ⭐️ "What is this" explainer
 - ⬜️ ⭐️ Tooltips
 - ✅ ⭐️ Style providers (pointer, sticky, absolute, relative...)
+- ✅ ⭐️ Refs for event triggers
+- ✅ ⭐️ Icon for edit header name